OZI-Project/docs/api/spec.rst

 setuptools_scm
 ^^^^^^^^^^^^^^

-setuptools_scm_ controls the version information for the project environment.
+:term:`setuptools_scm` controls the version information for the project environment.

 |bigskip|